abtin/notes/2021/Oct.md

 #### Thoughts

 - Past few days has been very busy but I got a chance to play with github copilot.
 Although I like the name very much, it's more of a trainee pilot than a copilot.
 I appreciate the work though.
 It was even helping me in writing the readme file, which impressed me a lot more than what they did for the coding part!
 Seems like finally AI is coming to rescue programmers from writing the readme files.

+### Oct 27, 2021

+#### Thoughts

+- I think this new trend of low-code and no-code will create a big opportunity in a few years  for real software engineers to throw away the hello-world level apps that are built using them and develop and deliver industrial strength version of them that are scalable, expendable and maintainable.